opf-labs/planets-contrib/clients/command/doc/README.markdown

 them, and also make is simple to invoke preservation actions defined by others, both locally and over the web.

-Wrap pdfbox as jhove2 module.
-Include our pw spotter logic etc.
-And then blog about how to do it.
+TODO Wrap pdfbox as jhove2 module.
+Include our pw spotter logic etc. And then blog about how to do it.

 Tool Specifications